allenai/papermage/README.md

 A `Document` is created by stitching together 3 types of tools: `Parsers`, `Rasterizers` and `Predictors`.

-* `Parsers` take a PDF as input and return a `Document` compared of `.symbols` and other fields.
+* `Parsers` take a PDF as input and return a `Document` compared of `.symbols` and other layers.
 The example one we use is a wrapper around [PDFPlumber](https://github.com/jsvine/pdfplumber) - MIT License utility.

 * `Rasterizers` take a PDF as input and return an `Image` per page that is added to `Document.images`.
 The example one we use is [PDF2Image](https://github.com/Belval/pdf2image) - MIT License.